What Is Neck Pain?

 Fix your posture to fix your neck pain.
 Sit or stand with your shoulders directly over your hips and your head straight.
 Adjust your chair or desktop so your computer monitor is at eye level.
 Take frequent breaks.

 Try a different pillow if you’re waking up with a stiff neck.
 Some people find that a relatively flat one, or one with built-in neck support, works best.
-Sleeping on your back or side (not your belly) also allows your neck muscles and ligaments to get the rest they need.
+Sleeping on your back or side, not your belly, also allows your neck muscles and ligaments to get the rest they need.